Open Channel Hydraulics and Design

-The Association of State Floodplain Managers has approved these courses for 6.5 CECs for floodplain managers.
+This webinar has been approved by the Association of State Floodplain Managers for 6.5 CECs for floodplain managers.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).